-Type of Breach Human error System breakdow 'n Theft Deleted or altered da Lost (eg laptop or USB) Category of Impact Confidentiality Integrity Availability Level of risk High Medium Low Breach categories
+Type of Breach Human error System breakdow 'n Theft Deleted or altered da Lost (eg laptop or USB) Category of Impact Confider ntiality Integ rity Availability Level of risk High Medium Low Breach categories

 What is the nature of the information lost?
 How much data has been lost?
 If laptop lost/stolen: how recently was the laptop backed up onto central IT systems?
 Is the information unique?
 Will its loss have adverse operational, financial legal, liability or reputational consequences for the Trust or third parties?
 How many data subjects are affected?
-What is the nature of the sensitivity of the information that fall into any of the following e data?
-Please provide details of any types of ng categories: HIGH RISK personal data Special categories personal data (as defined in the Data Protection Legislation) relating to a living, identifiable individual's a) racial or ethnic origin; b) political opinions or religious beliefs; c) trade union membership; d) genetics; e) biometrics (where used for ID purposes) f) health; a) appulie or portion of the purpose o g) sex life or sexual orientation Information that could be used to commit identity fraud such as; personal bank account and other financial information; national identifiers, such as
+What is the nature of the sensitivity of the information that fall into any of the following data?
+Please provide details of any types of ng categories: HIGH RISK personal data Special categories personal data (as defined in the Data Protection Legislation) relating to a living, identifiable individual's a) racial or ethnic origin; b) political opinions or religious beliefs; c) trade union membership; d) genetics; e) biometrics (where used for ID purposes) f) health; g) sex life or sexual orientation Information that could be used to commit identity fraud such as; personal bank account and other financial information; national identifiers, such as inionnation, national lucituilers, such as

-National Insurance Number and copies of passports and visas; Personal information relating to vulnerable adults and children; Detailed profiles of individuals including information about work performance, salaries or personal life that would cause significant damage or distress to that person if disclosed; Spreadsheets of marks or grades obtained by students, information about individual cases of student discipline or sensitive negotiations which could adversely affect individuals. • Security information that would compromise the safety of individuals if disclosed.
+National Insurance Number and copies of passports and visas;

+Personal information relating to

+vulnerable adults and children;

+Detailed profiles of individuals including

+information about work performance,

+salaries or personal life that would cause significant damage or distress to

+that person if disclosed;

+Spreadsheets of marks or grades

+obtained by students, information about

+individual cases of student discipline or

+sensitive negotiations which could adversely affect individuals.

+Security information that would

+compromise the safety of individuals if

+disclosed.

 Implications of the breach

+To be completed by the DPO or Head reacher eacher

-To be completed by the DPO or Headteacher
+To be completed by the DPO or Heads Received by: teacher

+teacher

+Received by: teacher

+Received by: Date received: 'eacher